FlavioLorenzi/Covid_detection_CNN/README.md

 <a href="https://www.dis.uniroma1.it/"><img src="http://www.dis.uniroma1.it/sites/default/files/marchio%20logo%20eng%20jpg.jpg" width="500"></a>

 ## Approach
-Covid-non Covid detection, with two experiments: RES_NET transfer learning vs custom CNN trained from scratch
+Covid-non Covid detection, with two experiments: RES_NET transfer learning vs custom CNN trained from scratch.

+The aim is to identify Covid from x-ray photos of lungs, training the network on a non-covid covid dataset (augmented with techniques such as crop, translation, contrast jitter ...).

 ![](cnn.gif)